AWR Cloud: Advanced Web Ranking Software Review

 There are some aspects of the tool that have left me frustrated at times:

 Inaccuracy of Ranking Results – On some occasions when manually checking the ranking data provided by AWR Cloud, I have seen big inaccuracies.
 In some instances, AWR Cloud has reported several keywords to be ranking on the first page of Google which in reality were nowhere to be seen at all.
 This ends up in a manual keyword data refresh being needed, which uses up credits.

 Delays in Ranking Data – On some occasions when I have requested a keyword data refresh (which should take 24 hours) I have had to wait several more days for the refresh to complete.
 Very frustrating when you want up-to-date data ASAP.

 Keyword Mapping – I mentioned keyword grouping above as a feature I like, however there is no ability to map these groups to landing pages.
 It is possible to view the ranking for particular landing pages through filtered searches, but configuring this through keyword groups would be much more convenient.

 Lacks Annotations – AWR Cloud allows for notes to be recorded in your account settings, but a feature I’d like to see is to have these notes annotated on a timeline similar to Google Analytics.

 The SEO analysis possibilities with AWR Cloud are not as in-depth as other tools I have used, however its’ excellent user interface, speed and reporting functions make it a very convenient tool to have in the chest.

-Find out more – Advanced Wed Ranking Cloud
+You may find out more in Advanced Wed Ranking Cloud.